-Rhode Island Big Brother of the Year and Audit Colleague Nick on lessons he has learned from mentoring.
+Lessons Learned from Mentoring: Meet Rhode Island Big Brother of the Year and Audit Colleague, Nick

 Before Nick joined Big Brothers Big Sisters of Rhode Island, he wasn’t quite sure how to define mentorship.
 “Like Big Data or The Cloud, I knew it was important, but it was difficult to put into context,” jokes Nick.
 “Even now I am still learning, but becoming a mentor with Big Brothers was critical to my understanding of what it means to be invested in someone’s future and to want them to succeed.”